YishaiHezi/Locator/README.txt

-This is the first commit for the Locator app.
+This is the locator app for android.
+(Currently in progress)